The 6 Best eCommerce Marketing Strategies To Increase Website Traffic

 Meta tags are page descriptions that help search engines (and potential customers) determine whether your site contains pertinent information.
-Write meta tags that are a few sentences long and contain keywords.
-If your meta tags match up with a customer’s Google search, Google will use that meta tag as your page’s snippet (the short paragraph listed in the search results).
+Meta tags should be a few sentences long and contain keywords.
+If your meta tags match up with a customer’s Google search, Google will use that meta tag as your page’s snippet, or the short paragraph listed in the search results.

 Create Long-Tail Keywords

 Long-tail keywords are multiple specific keywords strung together.
 An example is “dog food chihuahua puppies.”
 These keyword strings are typically less competitive than more general keywords (for example: dog food).

 However, when you use long-tail keywords, you are more likely to rank in search engine results pages.
 You are also more likely to draw in customers who are actually looking for your products and ready to buy.
 Say you’re selling a wide variety of vintage shoes.
 If you use “Suede shoes” as the keyword for one of your products, you’re going to rank very low in search engine results, and the people who end up on your site may not be your target demographic.
 But, if you write “Suede boat shoes vintage” as your keyword, you’ll not only rank higher but also attract the type of person that wants to buy your vintage shoes.

 Title tags are HTML elements that specify a webpage’s title.
 They’re one of the first things people see when they search with Google.
 If you’re using an online sales platform like Shopify or a website builder like Wix, your title tags will be generated automatically.
 You can edit those tags to improve them.
 Every page needs its own title tag, so you show up in more online search results, and each needs to be short — no more than 70 characters.
 Include your most important keywords to improve search engine rankings.